nicola-masarone/lpc1769-projects/lpc1769_PWM/PWM_block.md

 ## PWM technique and its applications
 Pulse Width Modulation is a technique that allows the generation of pulses having all the same amplitude but with programmable duration, from a minimum to a predetermined maximum.
 The uses of PWM are many, from adjusting the light intensity of an LED to adjusting the rotation speed of an electric motor.
 Here we will refer to the application with LED because it is easy to realize with the available components.
 ### On/Off management of an LED
 From the theory we know that to be turned on an LED must be powered with a voltage higher than the threshold voltage and connected in series to a current limiting resistor; we also know that the light intensity of the LED is proportional to the intensity of the current passing through it.
-Note the threshold voltage V<sub>D</sub> and the supply voltage V<sub>CC</sub>, we can adjust the intensity of the current I<sub>LED</sub> (and therefore the brightness) with the R<sub>LED</sub> series resistor sized with the following formula:
+If we know the threshold voltage V<sub>D</sub> and the supply voltage V<sub>CC</sub>, we can adjust the intensity of the current I<sub>LED</sub> (and therefore the brightness) with the R<sub>LED</sub> series resistor sized with the following formula:
 <p align="center">
   <img src="pic/RLED_formula.png" width=150/>
 </p>

 If the V<sub>CC</sub> power is supplied by a digital output of the microcontroller (3.3V) then we can only turn on the LED with a preset intensity.
 ### PWM management of an LED
-To modify the luminous intensity of the LED, adjusting it between the maximum value (corresponding to the ILED of the previous formula) and zero, we can apply a square wave with a fixed amplitude (3.3V) and variable duty-cycle; the duty-cycle is the ratio between the duration of the high voltage level and the repetition period of the square wave.
+To modify the luminous intensity of the LED, adjusting it between the maximum value (corresponding to the I<sub>LED</sub> of the previous formula) and zero, we can apply a square wave with a fixed amplitude (3.3V) and variable duty-cycle; the duty-cycle is the ratio between the duration of the high voltage level and the repetition period of the square wave.
 In the following figure we see three examples of duty-cycle: at 10%, at 50% and at 90%.
 <p align="center">
   <img src="pic/duty_cycle.png" width=300/>
 </p>